 Currently, because of a cPanel limitation, this last step must be repeated on every cPanel upgrade.

-cPanel is aware of this limitation and we are currently in discussion with their team to smooth this experience in the near future.
+cPanel is aware of this limitation and we are currently in discussion with their team to smooth this experience soon.